truenas/middleware/docs/developer/frontend/adding_a_viewer.rst

       // ...
     }

-In ``getInitialState``, what we'd really like to do is get the Services data out of our Flux store and use them to initialize state.
+In ``getInitialState``, what we'd really like to do is get the Groups data out of our Flux store and use them to initialize state.
 Only one
 problem: we don't have a Flux store yet!